dustinleavins/saltstorm/README.md

 By default, the Gemfile specifies the 'thin' gem to use for a server.
 You can deploy this app with Phusion Passenger, Puma, or anything else (please don't use WEBrick), but I use thin for development.

 ## Saltstorm is a WIP
 Saltstorm is unstable and has no version number.
-Stuff will constantly break.
+Stuff might break.

 ## License Info
 AGPL3.

 ## Saltstorm Uses Cool Technologies
-I built Saltstorm with Sinatra and Sequel.
+I built Saltstorm with Sinatra (with sinatra-flash) and Sequel.
 The Rakefile uses Highline for user input. whenever makes the cron job for sending e-mails. mail sends e-mails.
+RestClient POSTs data to web users.
 Tests use rspec, rack-test, and factory\_girl.

-The front-end uses jQuery (every web front-end uses it), AngularJS, and ~~Twitter~~ Bootstrap 3.0.
+The front-end uses jQuery (every web front-end uses it), AngularJS, and  Bootstrap 3.0.
 Javascript & CSS are pulled from CDNs provided by Google and [Bootstrap CDN](http://bootstrapcdn.com).